andaze/WebCorporate/content/solution/devexpress/index.en.md

 {{< br >}}

-### Effects of Introduction
+## Effects of Introduction

-- Accurate understanding of user habits and issues
+* ・ Accurate understanding of user habits and issues
-- Create new experiences that have never existed before
+* ・ Create new experiences that have never existed before
-- Potential needs of users are brought out.
+* ・ Potential needs of users are brought out.
-- Increased value of services and products
+* ・ Increased value of services and products

 {{< br >}}

-### Suggested Industries
+## Suggested Industries

-- Manufacturing
+* ・ Manufacturing
-- Financial Services
+* ・ Financial Services
-- Information and telecommunications
+* ・ Information and telecommunications
-- Distribution
+* ・ Distribution

 {{< br >}}

-### Product Image
+## Product Image

 Andaze utilizes the DevExpress Framework to accelerate UX development.
 ChoiceAwards" in 2021, where we were named best in class in 20 development categories.
 If you are looking to innovate your business through UX development, please feel free to contact our professionals.

 {{< br >}}

-### Case Study
+## Case Study

+#### **Industry**:

-**Industry**: Major food manufacturer
+Major food manufacturer

+#### **Ploblem**:

-**Ploblem**: To achieve high usability and responsiveness while allowing users to search and group nearly 1 million internal data items by any criteria.
+To achieve high usability and responsiveness while allowing users to search and group nearly 1 million internal data items by any criteria.

+#### **Solution**:

-**Solution**: Selected DevExpress UI kit.
+Selected DevExpress UI kit.
 The system was designed to allow users to select and display the necessary data in about 0.2 seconds in a background query.
 This was a fresh experience for the user and was highly appreciated by the person in charge.